Our Achievements 2020-present

 June 2023

 CADA worked with international partners to deliver the 3rd annual International Creative Aging Summit.
 With 440 Cultural and Ageing leaders from 24 countries, this online event focussed on innovative cross-sector partnerships, with examples from across the world.
-The Director chaired an extended event exploring the role of libraries and intersectionality.
+We chaired an extended event exploring the role of libraries and intersectionality.

 CADA Recruits New Director